openedx/ecommerce/docs/decisions/0007-sdn-fallback.rst

 1a. **Selection of which worker will run the task to download the CSV**

-As per OEP-0003, we generally use celery to run asynchronous tasks, with some scheduler (Jenkins, Kubernetes) if task runs periodically.
+As per OEP-0003, we generally use Celery to run asynchronous tasks, with some scheduler (Jenkins, Kubernetes) if task runs periodically.
 Ecommerce is an exception/antipattern to this general approach; it doesn't use Celery directly.
 Instead, we have a separate service called ecommerce-worker that has a Celery integration.
 Ecommerce-worker doesn't have access to the ecommerce database, so any database interaction with ecommerce needs to happen on the main ecommerce server machine.